Data Centers in Poland

 - Earthquake: 0.8/10

 Risks from tsunamis and tropical cyclones are negligible.
-The primary environmental considerations are manageable risks like river and coastal flooding, which are typically mitigated through proper site selection and facility engineering.
+The primary environmental considerations are river and coastal flooding, which are localized and effectively managed in modern data center designs through site selection and facility engineering.